NelsonJVF/go/README.md

 ### GoJira methods

-We can get an issue information
+We can get an issue information:

 ```RequestIssue(project, issueId)```